npbhavya/phage-genomes/README.md

 ## Installing databases
-  This workflow requires the Pfam35.0 database to run viral_verify for contig classification.
+  This workflow requires the
+  - Pfam35.0 database to run viral_verify for contig classification.
+  - large terminase subunit sequences, BLAST database
+  - Pharokka databases

   This is done automagically when the below command is run.

     phage_genome_assembly install database